A to Z of Destinations

-Geological marvel or one vast optical illusion?
-Whichever, the unique landscape of the world’s largest salt flats in the south-west corner of Bolivia is a photographer’s dream.
-In the dry season these vast expanses appear as an endless patchwork of interlocking hexagonal shapes, white as the Arctic; in the rainy season (December to April) the area becomes a 9,000 sq km mirror, giving the sensation of travelling across the sky.
-Where workers have harvested the literal salt of the earth, small pyramids of the precious grains pock the flats like mini mountains.
-Drive out over the plains in a jeep and stay in a hotel made entirely out of salt – beds, chairs, tables, the lot.
-Tour the rusting train graveyard around the town of Uyuni, bathe in hot springs near the Chilean border, and visit pink flamingo breeding grounds at blood-red Laguna Colorada.
-Wonderfully weird indeed.
+In the dry season these vast expanses appear as an endless patchwork of hexagonal shapes, white as the Arctic; in the rainy season (December to April) the area becomes a 9,000 sq km mirror, giving the sensation of travelling across the sky.
+Drive out over the plains in a jeep and stay in a hotel made out of salt – beds, chairs, tables, the lot.

-Make it happen: The hub-town of Uyuni is a seven-hour bus ride from Potosí; 12-15 hours by bus from capital La Paz.
-The seven-hour train ride from Oruro is a scenic access option.
-Tours out onto the Salar (the best, and safest, way to explore) can be arranged in Uyuni.
+Make it happen: The hub-town of Uyuni is a seven-hour bus ride from Potosí; 12-15 hours by bus from La Paz.
+The seven-hour train ride from Oruro is a scenic option.

 Get more info on Bolivia: 5 reasons to get friendly with Bolivia | Bolivia's 10 unmissable street foods | Bolivia's best landscapes

-Nothing prepares you for the beauty of the ice.
 The notorious sail to Antarctica across the Drake Passage can be a tough one, but that is swiftly forgotten as you start to see more and more ‘bergy bits’.
 Of course, the wildlife is a reason to go to Antarctica too: the various penguins steal your heart while sightings of whales, leopard seals and snowy shearwaters will make any trip memorable.
-But it is the scenery, and the colours – astonishing blues, greens, turquoises – patterns and textures of the icebergs that are unexpected and will have you acknowledging that man can’t design anything as beautiful as Mother Nature can.

 Make it happen: Expedition cruises leave from Ushuaia (Argentina), Christchurch (NZ) and Hobart (Tasmania).